×

 A wage differential calculation requires more than a calendar and a calculator.
 We need to know whether a wage differential award is right for you, given your age, pre-injury salary, education, and future job prospects.

-For instance, one client came to us after his former attorney had tried to get him to settle his knee injury for a percentage of a knee, for a total settlement $45,000.
+For instance, one client came to us after his former attorney had tried to get him to settle his knee injury for a percentage of a knee, for a total settlement of $45,000.
 We were able to change directions and settle his case as a wage differential award, for a grand total of $525,000.00!
 We were able to show a significant earnings decrease that would affect him for the rest of his life, as well as provide him with extensive medical benefits.

 Determining the Average Weekly Wage

 Most workers’ compensation claims involve temporary partial or total disabilities.
 These victims cannot return to work until the doctor clears them to do so.
-TTD recipients cannot work at all, and TPD recipients are often in lower-paying light duty assignments.
-Typically, TTD recipients receive two-thirds of their average weekly wage (AWW), measured over the 52 weeks preceding the injury, and TPD recipients receive two-thirds of the difference between their old and new salaries, for the duration of their disabilities.
+TTD recipients cannot work at all, and TPD recipients are often in lower-paying, light-duty assignments.
+Typically, TTD recipients receive two-thirds of their average weekly wage (AWW), measured over the 52 weeks preceding the injury, and TPD recipients receive two-thirds of the difference between their old and new salaries for the duration of their disabilities.

 To be fair to the worker, the AWW calculation must include all sources of income, including that from other jobs that the employer was aware of.
 Otherwise, the victim’s family is left holding the bag.
 That situation is unacceptable to you and to us.